-Throughout the information system-based development life cycle, ensuring that the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
+Throughout the information system-based development life cycle, ensuring the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
 Security teams can use the NIST RMF for continuous monitoring, risk identification, risk assessments, and flagging potential security issues.
 NIST SP 800-37 is a guideline for applying the RMF to federal information systems.
-The RMF can also be used to quantify and manage the risks your organization faces, and do so in a way that is understood by management and empowers your security leadership team.
+The RMF can also quantify and manage your organization's risks so that management understands and empowers your security leadership team.

-The CyberStrong platform is built on gold-standard frameworks to enable success for supply chain risk management and achieving as well as maintaining a continuous monitoring strategy and compliance using frameworks like the NIST CSF and RMF.
-If you have any questions about the NIST RMF or any other security and risk questions, give us a call at 1-800-NIST CSF to request a demo.
+The CyberStrong platform is built on gold-standard frameworks to enable success for supply chain risk management and achieving and maintaining a continuous monitoring strategy and compliance using frameworks like the NIST Cybersecurity Framework and Risk Management Framework.
+If you have questions about the NIST RMF or any other security and risk questions, call us at 1-800-NIST CSF to request a demo.